Punjab, Pakistan: Religions

-The major native language spoken in the Punjab is Punjabi, representing the largest language spoken in the country.
-Punjabi is recognized as the provincial language of Punjab but is not given any official recognition in the Constitution of Pakistan at the national level.

-Several languages closely related to Punjabi are spoken in the periphery of the region.
-In the southern half of Punjab, the majority language is Saraiki, while in the north there are speakers of Hindko and Pothwari.
-Pashto is also spoken in some parts of Punjab, especially in Attock, Mianwali and Rawalpindi districts.

-Provincial government
+Government and administration

 The Government of Punjab is a provincial government in the federal structure of Pakistan, is based in Lahore, the capital of the Punjab Province.
 The Chief Minister of Punjab (CM) is elected by the Provincial Assembly of the Punjab to serve as the head of the provincial government in Punjab, Pakistan.
-The current Chief Minister is Chaudhry Pervaiz Elahi He got elected by the National Assembly on 26 July 2022.
+The current Chief Minister is Maryam Nawaz Sharif, who is also the first ever woman Chief Minister of any province in Pakistan.
 The Provincial Assembly of the Punjab is a unicameral legislature of elected representatives of the province of Punjab, which is located in Lahore in eastern Pakistan.
 The Assembly was established under Article 106 of the Constitution of Pakistan as having a total of 371 seats, with 66 seats reserved for women and eight reserved for non-Muslims.

 There are 48 departments in Punjab government.
 Each Department is headed by a Provincial Minister (Politician) and a Provincial Secretary (A civil servant of usually BPS-20 or BPS-21).
 All Ministers report to the Chief Minister, who is the Chief Executive.
 All Secretaries report to the Chief Secretary of Punjab, who is usually a BPS-22 Civil Servant.
 The Chief Secretary in turn, reports to the Chief Minister.
 In addition to these departments, there are several Autonomous Bodies and Attached Departments that report directly to either the Secretaries or the Chief Secretary.